0n0w1c/electric-grid/readme.md

 A special thanks to Stringweasel for his work on Fluidic Power, the inspiration.

 *Important notes:*
-This mod should only be added to a new or early game, it significantly modifies the electric poles.
+The electric network overhaul should only be added to a new or early game, it significantly modifies the electric poles.
 If quick on/off via the circuit or logistic networks is not a priority, set "On tick interval" setting to 0 for near zero UPS impact.
 Comments and suggestions are welcome.